NREL/ditto/README.md

 ### Going further

 More documentation can be found [here](https://nrel.github.io/ditto).

 Documentation on converting other formats can be found [here](https://nrel.github.io/ditto/cli-examples.html).

 ## Contributing
 DiTTo is an open source project and contributions are welcome!
-Either for a simple typo, a bufgix, or a new parser you want to integrate, feel free to contribute.
+Either for a simple typo, a bugfix, or a new parser you want to integrate, feel free to contribute.

 To contribute to Ditto in 3 steps:
 - Fork the repository (button in the upper right corner of the DiTTo GitHub page).